duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/55-Build-Part2-Checkpoint.md

 1. locate the *Height Readings* chart on the web interface

-1. Use your hand to move the IR sensor closer and further to an object and check that the Height Readings chart is changing
+1. Use your hand to move the TOF sensor closer and further to an object and check that the Height Readings chart is changing